mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     Finally, he came to a place where the trees cleared, and the ground had all but turned to sand.
 Looking out toward the ocean, he was astonished at the scene before him.
 A streak of blue light hanging upon every wave, and reaching down to the ocean floor.
 Above, there were far more dots marring Ulu than he had seen before.
 Some were white, some red, and others infrared.

-    Kip refocused on his mission.
+    Kipnu refocused on his mission.
 He called out again, "Casraaa!!"

     "She's dead," a maman's voice came from behind him.
-Kip jumped out of surprise and looked around for the source.
+Kipnu jumped out of surprise and looked around for the source.

     "Have you come to kill me too, Kipnu?"
 Lissa asked.

-    Kip lunged, but Lissa was faster with hae dodge, and Kip fell to the ground.
+    Kipnu lunged, but Lissa was faster with hae dodge, and Kipnu fell to the ground.
 Before he could get up, thi drew hae dagger to his neck.

     "Burning our home to the ground wasn't enough, huh?
 Hundreds of people, dead in a moment and you still aren't satisfied-"